 I have tried to structure my frame selection from this mindset: “If you can’t find a frame you want here, then you didn’t come in wanting to buy a frame.”
 Our shop’s large selection leads to patients of other eye doctors near me coming to us to buy glasses.
 You can find out if other Broken Arrow vision centers have a large selection of frames by calling or by checking out their website and social medias.
 Again, if they don’t have many pictures to show things off, it probably means they don’t have much to show off.

 The Optometrist’s Saturday hours are another thing to consider.
 I have started seeing more and more vision clinics open on Saturdays.
 You of course want the vision center nearby to have convenient hours.

-I am amazed at how often I see eye doctors with scattered hours like 8-1 on Monday, 10-4 on Tuesday, 9-6 on Wednesday, 1-5 on Thursday, 1-5 on Friday, and closed on Saturday/Sunday.
+It’s amazing how often I see eye doctors with scattered hours like 8-1 on Monday, 10-4 on Tuesday, 9-6 on Wednesday, 1-5 on Thursday, 1-5 on Friday, and closed on Saturday/Sunday.
 I like to refer to these as “catch me if you can” hours.
 I always wonder how the staff or the eye doctor can remember what time to be at work each day.
 While I am sure these hours are very convenient for the eye doctor, it can be extremely frustrating for the patient.
-They better call before pulling up to pick up their glasses, because it’s a 50/50 shot the office will even be open.
+You better call before pulling up to pick up your glasses, because it’s a 50/50 shot the office will even be open.

 With hours like that, I question if they really want to be at work.
 Now, they may have several kids with lots of extracurricular activities, but they could always hire another eye doctor to help fill the hours they have committed to outside work activities.